tfrce/thedaywefightback.js/README.md

 thedaywefightback.js is a javascript snippet that automatically activates at midnight of February 11th and adds a banner to your site for 24 hours in support of [thedaywefightback.org](https://thedaywefightback.org).

 The goal is to drive as many phone calls and emails on the 11th.
-The calls are connected automatically by our servers and are free of cost for the users, thanks to the kind sponsorship of Twilio.
+The calls are connected automatically by our servers and are free of cost for the users, thanks to the kind sponsorship of [Twilio](http://twilio.com).

 <img src="screenshots/tdwfb-banner.png" alt="banner" />

-View the [US demo page](http://tfrce.github.io/thedaywefightback.js/example/banner.html) or the [international demo page](http://tfrce.github.io/thedaywefightback.js/example/banner_international.html).
+View the [US demo page](http://tfrce.github.io/thedaywefightback.js/example/banner.html) or the [international demo page](http://tfrce.github.io/thedaywefightback.js/example/banner_international.html)(Unless explicitly set the banner generally determines what to show based off your location).

 You can add it to your site now - it won't be activated until midnight EST on February 11th.
 You can also host the files locally.
+After 24 hours the banner de-activates and should be removed from your website code.

 **If you own a website, no matter how big or small, you can be part of this.**